vitaly-t/sub-events/extras/README.md

 sub.cancel(); // cancel subscription when no longer needed
 ```
-And to share the event across all subscribers, use `fromSharedEvent` instead.
+And to share events across all subscribers, use `fromSharedEvent` instead.
 </details>

 <details>